source-academy/js-slang/README.md

 - [Talks and Presentations](#talks-and-presentations)
 - [License](#license)

-# Requirements
+## Prerequisites

-- node: known working version: v16.14.0
+- NodeJS v20

-- python: On MacBook Pro with chip Apple M1 Pro, use python 3.10.12.
+- Python: On MacBook Pro with chip Apple M1 Pro, use python 3.10.12.
 Here is [the correct way to set Python 3 as default on a Mac](https://opensource.com/article/19/5/python-3-default-mac).

-# Usage
+## Usage

 To build,